domdisanto/ICD_Diagnoses_Treelet/Thesis_Cleaning_EDA.md

-library(magrittr) # Ceci n'est pas une %>%, loaded via dplyr also but liked to include for transparency library(dplyr) # General data management, cleaning (admittedly I switch between Base R and tidyverse as I code, somewhat stream-of-consciousness ly) library(ggplot2) # Visualization library(comorbidity) # Used to easily generate Elixhauser comorbdity grouping/categorization [8/23/2020 Note: may be excluded if Elixhauser or Charlson not used] library(tidyr) # pivot functions for transposing data to/from long and wide library(icd) # used in validity check of diagnoses codes library(lubridate) # used in evaluating dates, most notably in date of death
+library(magrittr) # Ceci n'est pas une %>%, loaded via dplyr also but liked to include for transparency library(dplyr) # General data management, cleaning (admittedly I switch between Base R and tidyverse as I code, somewhat stream-of-consciousness ly) library(ggplot2) # Visualization library(tidyr) # pivot functions for transposing data to/from long and wide library(icd) # used in validity check of diagnoses codes library(lubridate) # used in evaluating dates, most notably in date of death